MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-what-is-new-preview.md

 This topic provides information on what's new in the WinDbg Preview debugger.

-## 1.0.2001.02007
+## 1.0.2007.02007

+**Timeline Bookmarks**

+Bookmark important Time Travel positions in WinDbg instead of manually copy pasting the position to notepad.
+Bookmarks make it easier to view at a glance different positions in the trace relative to other events, and to annotate them.
+Access Bookmarks via the Timeline window available in *View > Timeline*.

+**Modules Window**

+A new windows shows modules and their related information, it is available via the View ribbon.

 **Thread names/descriptions available in live debugging**

 Thread names that are set from SetThreadDescription are now available when doing live user-mode debugging.
-Thread names are available using the “~” command or the debugger data model:
+Thread names are available using the “~” command or the debugger data model.

 ```dbgconsole
 0:000> ~